-Each year, Rotary funds some of the world's most dedicated and brightest professionals to study at Rotary Peace Centers.
-Through training, study, and practice, Rotary Peace Fellows become leaders and catalysts for peace and conflict resolution; many go on to careers in national governments, NGOs, the military, law enforcement, and international organizations like the United Nations and World Bank.
+Each year, Rotary funds some of the world's most dedicated and brightest leaders to study at Rotary Peace Centers.
+Through training, study, and practice, Rotary Peace Fellows become catalysts for peace and development.
+Many go on to careers with governments, NGOs, the military, law enforcement, and international organizations like the United Nations and the World Bank.

 "The world is in great need of more peace fellows who can work hand in hand with governments and communities to counterbalance the outbreak of war and conflict." – Abu Sufian Taj Elassfia, 2011-13 Rotary Peace Fellow

 Follow these steps to ensure that your application receives consideration.

 - Review the application guidelines and check the eligibility requirements and restrictions.

 - Research the curriculum and programs at each of the Rotary Peace Centers.
 You will be asked to rank two centers you prefer.

 - Prepare your application, including your resume/CV, essays, academic or professional recommendations, transcripts, and test scores.
 All materials must be in English.
 For certificate candidates, transcripts and scores are not needed.

 - Contact your local Rotary district before submitting your application to request an interview.
 District endorsement is a required component of the application process.
 TIP: Your local Rotary club can help you connect with your district.
 Use Club Finder to locate the club nearest you.
 Club interviews and recommendations are strongly encouraged but not required for candidates who have district support.

 - Before any interviews, submit your online application to your district by 31 May.